PML-UCF/pinn_wind_bearing/README.md

 This repository is provided for replication of results presented in the article:

 *Y.A.
 Yucesan and F.A.C.
-Viana, "Wind turbine main bearing fatigue life estimation with physics-informed neural networks," Proceedings of the Annual Conference of the PHM Society 2019*
+Viana, "Wind turbine main bearing fatigue life estimation with physics-informed neural networks," Proceedings of the Annual Conference of the PHM Society, Scottsdale,USA, September 21-26, 2019*

 This repository includes two sets of the code.